Cognitive liberty: Relationship with recognized human rights

-Cognitive liberty then can be seen as an extension of or an "update" to the right to freedom of thought as it has been traditionally understood.
+Some commentators describe cognitive liberty as an expansion of the traditional understanding of the right to freedom of thought.
 Freedom of thought should now be understood to include the right to determine one's own mental state as well as the content of one's thoughts.
-However, some have instead argued that cognitive liberty is already an inherent part of the international human rights framework as the principle underlying the rights to freedom of thought, expression and religion.
+Others argue that cognitive liberty is already inherent in the international human rights framework, serving as a principle that underlies the rights to freedom of thought, expression, and religion.
 The freedom to think in whatever manner one chooses is a "necessary precondition to those guaranteed freedoms."
 Daniel Waterman and Casey William Hardison have argued that cognitive liberty is fundamental to Freedom of Thought because it encompasses the ability to have certain types of experiences, including the right to experience altered or non-ordinary states of consciousness.
 It has also been suggested that cognitive liberty can be seen to be a part of the inherent dignity of human beings as recognized by Article 1 of the UDHR.

 Most proponents of cognitive liberty agree, however, that cognitive liberty should be expressly recognized as a human right in order to properly provide protection for individual cognitive autonomy.

 At least one scholar and proponent of cognitive liberty, Christoph Bublitz, has used the term 'freedom of mind' to describe cognitive liberty: "mind altering interventions primary affect another sense of freedom, freedom of mind, a concept that has not received much attention although it should rank among the most important legal and political freedoms…This freedom is not often regarded in its own right but should be recognized and more fully developed in face of emerging mind-altering technologies…Freedom of mind is the freedom of a person to use her mental capacities as she pleases, free from external interferences and internal impediments".